NickGrunert/master-thesis/modules/02_algorithm.typ

     The following implementation stores the sign of each value first, because the logarithm is not defined for negative values.
     Therefore, after applying the logarithm to the absolute derivative values, they are normalized and multiplied by the original sign.
     In this way, the logarithm can be applied while preserving the original sign of the derivative values, i.e. without losing the differentiability of the derivative direction.

-    Note that the neutral value 0 will most likely be moved away from the origin in one of the following steps.
-    This is because to solve this problem, the algorithm would have to treat positive and negative values completely separately, or else the normalization would cause this effect.
-    However, this effect has shown up only rarely in experiments, and even when it does occur, it has not proven to have a negative effect on results, or rather, in some experiments, handling it had a negative effect.

-    This observation will not be analyzed further, and the decision has been made to simply always use the logarithm; no extensive experimentation and analysis will be done to understand the effect of this further.
-    Later, results will be shown where this effect can be seen by slightly coloring the segments, where the expected result would be a mean derivative of 0 for exemplary flat roofs.
-    If the specific segment is slightly colored, this is most likely due to this effect.

     ```python
     def edge_detection(...):